anxiousmodernman/hpt/docs/provisioning_config_format.md

 # Provisioning Config File

-Here we document the TOML format for files that provision servers.
-If executed on the server, hpt takes a config file as an argument.
+If executed on the server, hpt takes a provisioning config file as an argument.

 ```
 hpt example.toml
 ```

-The name **example.toml** is not important, only that it is a valid TOML file.
+The name **example.toml** is not important, only that it is a valid TOML file containing valid hpt configuration stanzas, referred to as "blocks".

-The following configuration blocks can be configured.
+Blocks hash to the top-level keys in TOML.
+In hpt's codebase, blocks map to the `Config` struct members.

+Blocks are evaulated and executed in the order they are defined in TOML.

 ## package